elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-is-the-structure-of-an-antibody-and-how-do-its-light-and-heavy-chains-contribute-to-antigen-binding.md

 url: /learn/health-studies/questions/what-is-the-structure-of-an-antibody-and-how-do-its-light-and-heavy-chains-contribute-to-antigen-binding
 score: -1.0
 related_article1:
-    id: 165860
+    id: 165859
-    title: How do B and T cells contribute to the specificity and memory of adaptive immunity?
+    title: >-
+        What are the main characteristics of innate immunity, and how does it differ from adaptive immunity?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-b-and-t-cells-contribute-to-the-specificity-and-memory-of-adaptive-immunity
+    url: /learn/health-studies/questions/what-are-the-main-characteristics-of-innate-immunity-and-how-does-it-differ-from-adaptive-immunity
 related_article2:
     id: 165873
+    title: >-
-    title: What is the process of memory cell formation in the humoral immune response?
+        What is the process of memory cell formation in the humoral immune response?
     subject: Health Studies
     url: /learn/health-studies/questions/what-is-the-process-of-memory-cell-formation-in-the-humoral-immune-response
 related_article3:
-    id: 165873
+    id: 165875
+    title: >-
-    title: What is the process of memory cell formation in the humoral immune response?
+        What is the significance of clonal expansion in immune memory?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-process-of-memory-cell-formation-in-the-humoral-immune-response
+    url: /learn/health-studies/questions/what-is-the-significance-of-clonal-expansion-in-immune-memory
 related_article4:
-    id: 165881
+    id: 165858
-    title: What mechanisms are involved in the sustained immune response during secondary exposure?
+    title: >-
+        How do infective parasites differ from non-infective parasites in terms of their impact on the host?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-mechanisms-are-involved-in-the-sustained-immune-response-during-secondary-exposure
+    url: /learn/health-studies/questions/how-do-infective-parasites-differ-from-noninfective-parasites-in-terms-of-their-impact-on-the-host
 related_article5:
-    id: 165878
+    id: 165875
-    title: How do MHC molecules contribute to self vs. non-self recognition in tissue transplantation?
+    title: >-
+        What is the significance of clonal expansion in immune memory?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-mhc-molecules-contribute-to-self-vs-nonself-recognition-in-tissue-transplantation
+    url: /learn/health-studies/questions/what-is-the-significance-of-clonal-expansion-in-immune-memory
 ---

 &nbsp;